-Bill Baab 2352 Devere Street Augusta, GA 30904 (709) 736-8097 riverswamper@comcast.net
+Bill Baab 2352 Devere Street Augusta, GA 30904 (709) 736-8097 riverswamper@comcast.net the decoration showing the Hudson Valley influence on the potters.

 One of the rarest of the rare Savannah bottles.
 Amber John Ryan roundbottom, one of the two perfect ones known.
 [Bea Baab photo]